evilru/quake3-vsp-stats/README.md

 All VSP commands can be called from the commandline and from the browser.
 The docker image comes with the following [cronjob](./docker/import-cron).

-The webinterface is available under the following url: http://yourserver.com/vsp.php.
+The webinterface is available under the following url: <http://yourserver.com/vsp.php>.

-### VSP Statspage configuration
+### VSP Stats page configuration

-The VSP Statspage can be configured with the following ENV variabels.
+The VSP Stats page can be configured with the following ENV variabels.
 They need to be placed in _evnironment_ section of the _web_ service.

 #### SERVER_TITLE